sergds/d1-riscv-arch-image-builder/README.md

 ## How to build
 1. Install requirements: `pacman -Sy riscv64-linux-gnu-gcc swig cpio python3 python-setuptools base-devel bc`
-1. Run `1_compile.sh` which compiles everyhing into the `output` folder.
+1. Run `1_compile.sh` which compiles everything into the `output` folder.
 1. Run `2_create_sd.sh /dev/<device>` to flash everything on the SD card.
-1. Configure you Archlinux :rocket:
+1. Configure your Archlinux :rocket:

 ## Using loop image file instead of a SD card
 Simply loop it using `sudo losetup -f -P <file>` and then use `/dev/loopX` as the target device.